Immigration and Nationality Act of 1952: Modifications

 Some provisions that excluded certain classes of immigrants based on their political beliefs were revoked by the Immigration Act of 1990; however, members of Communist Parties are still banned from becoming citizens of the United States.

 After the September 11, 2001 attacks, President George W. Bush implemented the National Security Entry-Exit Registration System and other border and immigration controls.

-In January 2017, President Donald Trump's Executive Order 13769 made reference to the "Immigration and Nationality Act".
+The REAL ID Act of 2005 amended the INA to expand terrorism-related grounds for deportation.
+Specifically, it revised INA § 237(a)(4)(B), also known as 8 U.S.C. § 1227(a)(4)(B) to align deportability criteria with the broader inadmissibility provisions already established under INA § 212(a)(3)(B).
+Prior to the amendment, an alien legally present in the United States could only be deported for directly engaging in terrorist activity.
+The REAL ID Act broadened this scope to include membership in a terrorist organization, endorsement of terrorist activity, and provision of material support to terrorism—grounds that had previously applied only to exclude individuals from entering the country.